Albrecht Dürer (1471 -1528) and Hungary

-The ancestors of Albrecht Dürer derived from a Hungarian village called Ajtós, near to Gyula Castle.
-The family used the name of the village that they owned as a proof of their Hungarian nobility.
+The ancestors of Albrecht Dürer derived from a Hungarian village called Ajtós, near Gyula Castle.
+The family used the name of the village that they owned as proof of their Hungarian nobility.
 Ajtós was translated into German as Türer or Dürer, “door” in English.

 Dürer’s father was also called Albert, he was a goldsmith in Gyula, Hungary.
 His father was Anton Ajtósi, a goldsmith, and his mother’s name was Erzsébet.
 Albert was born in Gyula about 1427 and died in 1502 in Nürnberg.

 The family was also dealing with breeding horses and cattle on the fields near to Ajtós.
 Albert’s brothers were called László, János while his sister was Erzsébet.
 László became a leather-belt maker while János became a Catholic priest in (Nagy)Várad.
 László’s son, Niklas Unger became a goldsmith and settled down in Köln.